paraslonic/GCB_MAN/docs/standalone.rst

 To perform the basic analysis, run::

-	python3 gg.py  -i [orthogroups file] -o [path and name prefix for output files] --reference [name of the reference genome]
+	python3 gg.py -i [orthogroups file] -o [output] --reference [name of the reference genome]

-parameters:
+Parameters:

 	``-i`` -- path to orthogroups file in OrthoFinder format.
-Gene names should be in the same format as that of orthosnake () ``--reference`` --	name of the reference genome (coincides with the filename without extension)

-to indicate a reference genome use its
+	``-o`` --	path and name prefix for output files

+	``--reference`` --	name of the reference genome (its filename without extension), used for complexity estimation.
+This parameter can be skipped, in this case, the complexity values for all genomes in the set will be estimated (this can take a lot of time).

+Optional parameters:

+	``--window``  -- size of the window used in the complexity estimation (default is 20).
+Only the paths inside the window increase the value of complexity.

+  	``--genomes_list`` -- a text file containing the names of the genomes that will be used to calculate the complexity.
+Useful for analysis of parts of genomes, such as phylogenetic tree clades, for their subsequent comparison.

+	``--coalign`` -- a binary value (true/false) that determines whether to perform the step of selecting the optimal genomes orientation.
+It can take a lot of time when using a large number of draft genomes (5 hours for 1000 draft genomes).

+Advanced complexity estimation algorithm settings (practically not used):

+	``--iterations`` --  number of iterations in algorithm (default is 500)

+	``--min_depth`` -- minimum length of deviating path (default is 0)

+	``--max_depth`` -- maximum length of deviating path (default is inf)

+hotspots
-To Name of the refence genome is the filename subset of genomes hotspots complexity one reference or all
+complexity one reference or all